Conditions of Carriage

 We reserve the right to ask you to leave the vehicle with your animal at any time if the driver feels that the animal in question is a danger to the driver, the passengers or you.
 If we do ask you to leave, you must do so at the time and place stated by the driver.
 We will have no liability to you as a result of the driver asking you to leave the bus or coach.

-Please remember that animals are not permitted to travel on seats (although they can sit on your lap) and, if the animal causes damage, loss or injury due to it travelling on the vehicle or being on our premises you will be held responsible and we may seek to claim costs as a result.
+Please remember that animals are not permitted to travel on seats (although they can sit on your lap) and, if the animal fouls, is sick or causes damage, loss or injury due to it travelling on the vehicle or being on our premises you will be held responsible and we may seek to claim costs as a result.
 Any animal which is permitted to travel on our bus is at your risk.

 We make no charge for the carriage of dogs and small animals although we do ask you respect the above rules at all times.